kajtu/Uncertainty-estimation/README.md

 # Uncertainty estimation
-These are the scripts to reproduce the results in the manuscript *"Uncertainty in cardiovascular digital twins despite non-normal errors in 4D flow MRI: identifying reliable biomarkers such as ventricular relaxation rate"* by Tunedal K, Ebbers T, and Cedersund C.
+These are the scripts to reproduce the results in the manuscript *"Uncertainty in cardiovascular digital twins despite non-normal errors in 4D flow MRI: identifying reliable biomarkers such as ventricular relaxation rate"* by Tunedal K, Ebbers T, and Cedersund C (Preprint: [10.1101/2024.09.05.611398](https://doi.org/10.1101/2024.09.05.611398)).

 If you use this implementation in your academic projects, please cite this paper.